hbctraining/scRNA-seq/lessons/06_SC_SCT_and_integration.md

 We do not see large differences due to cell cycle phase.
 Based on this plot, we would not regress out the variation due to cell cycle.

-> **NOTE:** Alternatively, we could wait and perform the clustering without regression and see if we have clusters separated by cell cycle phase.
-If we do, then we could come back and perform the regression.

 ### SCTransform

 Now we can use the sctransform method as a **more accurate method of normalizing, estimating the variance of the raw filtered data, and identifying the most variable genes**.
 By default, sctransform accounts for cellular sequencing depth, or nUMIs.